Luukuton/Ryuuri-tiralab2021/README.md

 # Ryuuri - (tiralab - Helsinki 2021)

-The name, Ryuuri (流離), is Japanese and it means _"to wander in a foreign country far from home"_.
+The name, Ryuuri (流離), is Japanese and means _"to wander in a foreign country far from home"_.

 ### Weekly reports